tbensky/selenium-peoplesoft/README.md

 ```

 First, we wait for the element "by id" to appear in the page, clear it (literally, remove any text that may be in it), then send out the needed string (as if typed).
 It was
-important in PS to simulate a tab key press.
-This forces the text field to reconcile with the server (it brings up a spinner), then pause for 0.5 seconds.
-Yes, when
-using Selenium, get used to putting in Python's `time.sleep()` to slow your script down, so it won't race past any relatively slower server you may be talking to.
+important in PS to simulate a tab key press at the end of all such input.
+It took a while to figure out that this always forces the text field to reconcile with the server (it brings up a spinner).
+We then pause for 0.5 seconds.
+Yes, when using Selenium, get used to putting in Python's `time.sleep()` to slow your script down, so it won't race past any relatively slower server you may be talking to.

 The `wait_for_by_id()` function is also custom, and looks like this: